Research & Development Society

 Innovation is the introduction of new ideas, products or methods, and it allows companies to penetrate new markets and access new opportunities.

 R&D directly supports the development of knowledge and technology, both of which are crucial components of innovation.
-All companies need to innovate to stay relevant, and that is especially true during tough economic times like the current recession.
+All companies need to innovate to stay relevant, and that is especially true during tough economic times like the current contracting economy.

-As a PhD, you have been trained on how to push the boundaries of knowledge and innovate within your field.
+As a skilled researcher, you have been trained on how to push the boundaries of knowledge and innovate within your field.
 Less than 2% of the global population has this kind of knowledge.
 This makes you an outstanding candidate for companies looking to innovate in an unpredictable market environment.

-These companies will keep investing in R&D this year, even during the recession.
+These companies will keep investing in R&D this year, even during the current market contraction.

-During the 2008 recession, 70% of companies invested in R&D despite decreased revenue, and executives credit this decision for their companies’ growth when the economy recovered (RVmagnetics).
+During past economic downturns, 70% of companies invested in R&D despite decreased revenue, and executives credit this decision for their companies’ growth when the economy recovered (RVmagnetics).

-Imagine receiving targeted, structured, and personalized advice from R&D Professionals.
+Imagine receiving targeted, structured, and personalized advice on how to get hired from current R&D professionals at top companies.

-If you want to narrow your job hunt to the R&D field, demystify what you can expect from an R&D position, and gain advice from industry R&D professionals, then the R&D Career Track can provide the advanced guidance you need.
+If you want to focus your job search on the right R&D companies for you, demystify what you can expect from an R&D position, and gain insights from industry R&D professionals, then the R&D Society is the perfect fit for you.

-Whether You Have Postdoc Experience Or Are About To Get Your PhD,
+Whether You Have Postgraduate Experience Or Are About To Get Your Degree,

-It Isn’t Too Early Or Too Late To Become An Industry R&D Professional.
+It Isn’t Too Early Or Too Late To Become An R&D Professional At A Top Company.

-No matter where you are in your research career, the time to transition into industry is now.
+No matter where you are in your research career, the time to get hired and get paid what you’re worth is now

 Instead, transition NOW.